 The percentage of adults in Oak Harbor who are college-educated is close to the national average for all communities of 21.84%: 19.22% of the adults in Oak Harbor have a bachelor's degree or advanced degree.

-The per capita income in Oak Harbor in 2010 was $24,487, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $97,948 for a family of four.
+The per capita income in Oak Harbor in 2018 was $29,083, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $116,332 for a family of four.
 However, Oak Harbor contains both very wealthy and poor people as well.

 The most common language spoken in Oak Harbor is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.